Transactional Analysis Virtual Workshop

 How you learn

-This workshop will give a brief overview of the wide-ranging repertoire of TA ideas that the coach may wish to consider in terms of the five arenas described below, and provide a more in-depth focus on one TA concept within each:
+This virtual workshop will give a brief overview of the wide-ranging repertoire of TA ideas that the coach may wish to consider in terms of the five arenas described below, and provide a more in-depth focus on one TA concept within each:

 - the presence of the coach – and the notion of the structural Adult ego state